 Treatment begins with correcting any related conditions.
 These conditions can include low blood sugar, low oxygen levels, low blood pressure, and low blood pH.
 Treatment may include:

 A ventilator is a machine that will help your baby breathe.
 It may be used if your baby can not get enough oxygen in other ways.
 A tube will be placed in the baby's throat.
 The tube is connected to the ventilation machine.
 The ventilator will deliver air and oxygen with gentle pressure.
 The pressure will help keep the lungs open.

 Nitric oxide is a gas.
 It may be delivered before or during ventilation.
 Nitric oxide may relax blood vessels.
 This will also improve the flow of blood in the lungs.

 ECMO is a machine that can take over the job of the lungs.
 It requires major surgery.
-ECMO may be done if your child has a severe cases of PPHN that is not responding to other treatments.
+ECMO may be done if your child has a severe case of PPHN that is not responding to other treatments.
 This procedure is done to take some stress off of your baby's body.
 It can give your baby some time to heal.

 Most cases of PPHN have no clear cause or are caused by uncontrollable events.
 For these cases there are no clear preventative steps.
 Some cases of PPHN may be prevented with proper prenatal care and good health of the mother during pregnancy.
 General tips for a healthy pregnancy include: